 FEBRUARY 9, 2019

-Moderator: Patricia Abril, Vice Dean, Graduate Business Programs, and Professor, Business Law, Miami Business School
+Moderator: Patricia Abril, Professor of Business Law and Vice Dean of Graduate Programs, Miami Business School

-- Jose Acosta, President of Public Affairs & Operations, UPS Latin America
+- Jose Acosta, President, Public Affairs & Operations, UPS Latin America

 - Juan Carlos Hartasánchez, Senior Director, Albright Stonebridge Group (Washington, D.C.
 Office)

-- Jonathan Hamilton, Partner and Practice Area Leader, Latin American Arbitration, White & Case LLP (Washington, D.C.
+- Jonathan Hamilton, Partner and Head of Latin American Arbitration, White & Case LLP (Washington, D.C.
 Office)

 - Dawn Yamane Hewett, Of Counsel, Quinn Emanuel Urquhart & Sullivan, LLP (Washington, D.C.
 Office)

 For sponsorship opportunities, or any other additional information, please contact Lance Maynard, Symposium Editor.